-Diane-Adélaïde of Damas d’Antigny was born in Paris on 25 January 1762, and Charles-Francois married her on 12 August 1777 when she was 15.
-However, it quickly became obvious to the 15-year-old that her husband, who was captain of the guard for the Count of Artois, was homosexual, and, therefore, Diane sought comfort in the arms of other men.
+Diane-Adélaïde of Damas d’Antigny was born in Paris on 25 January 1762 and Charles-Francois married her on 12 August 1777 when she was 15.
+However, it quickly became obvious to the 15-year-old that her husband, who was captain of the guard for the Count of Artois, was homosexual, and, therefore, she sought comfort in the arms of other men.
 Among the men who became a lover was Gilbert du Motier, Marquis of Lafayette, simply known as Lafayette.
-Interestingly, Lafayette had also served with Charles-Francois during America’s War for Independence.
+Interestingly, he had also served with Charles-Francois during America’s War for Independence.

 Despite his homosexuality, Charles-Francois was prone to fits of jealousy over his wife.
-That partly may have been because she was considered the most beautiful woman in France at the time.
+That partly may have been because she was considered one of the most beautiful woman in France at the time.
 Indicative of his great jealousy was a rumor that circulated after his death.
-He had been hunting when he was supposedly accidentally shot on 27 March 1787.
-However, some people alleged that it was no accident and that he purposely blew his brains out because he was intensely jealous of his wife’s relationship with Lafayette.
+It was said to be an accident that occurred while he was hunting on 27 March 1787, but some people alleged that it was no accident and that he purposely blew his brains out because he was intensely jealous of his wife’s relationship with Lafayette.
+The Mémoires secrets noted:

 Lafayette’s wife, Adrienne, on the other hand, had long considered herself not good enough for her husband, and, perhaps, that is why Lafayette had another affair, prior to his relationship with Diane.
-Lafayette’s prior affair was with a woman named Aglaé, Countess of Hunolstein.
-Aglaé and Lafayette’s relationship fell apart partly because of constant gossip and partly because Adrienne’s family (the Noailles family), was extremely unhappy about the affair.
-Unhappiness with the Noailles in turn made Lafayette unpopular at Louis XVI’s court and also caused Aglaé to be shunned.
+That affair was with a woman named Aglaé, Countess of Hunolstein.
+Aglaé and Lafayette’s relationship fell apart partly because of constant gossip and partly because Adrienne’s family (the Noailles family), was extremely unhappy about their relationship.
+Unhappiness with the Noailles in turn made Lafayette unpopular at the court of Louis XVI and Marie Antoinette and it also caused Aglaé to be shunned.

 While the Adrienne’s family may have been unhappy about Aglaé, people reported that Adrienne was very tolerant of Lafayette and his mistresses.
-Adrienne’s daughter wrote of her mother that her mother expressed great concern over his mistresses.
-She also noted of her mother:
+However, Adrienne’s daughter wrote that her mother expressed great concern over his mistresses noting:

 “She was terrified … of the intensity of her passion, and by that thought that she might always not be able to conceal it … and thereby become an embarrassment to him [Lafayette].”

-Apparently, Adrienne’s family took Lafayette’s relationship with Diane with more grace than they did his affair with Aglaé.
+Apparently, Adrienne’s family took the loving relationship between Lafayette and Diane of Simiane with more grace than they did his affair with Aglaé.
 Whereas Lafayette’s affair with Aglaé lasted about a year, his relationship with Diane lasted over thirty years.
 It was also claimed that Adrienne found Diane to be a very nice woman and even suggested that her children call Diane “aunt.”

-Exactly how Lafayette met Diane is unclear.
-She served as a lady-in-waiting to the Countess of Provence (wife of the future Louis XVIII) and perhaps he met at her Versailles.
+Exactly how Lafayette and Diane of Simiane met is unclear.
+She served as a lady-in-waiting to the Countess of Provence (sister-in-law to Marie Antoinette and wife of the future Louis XVIII) and perhaps he met at her Versailles.
 After Lafayette’s interest in Diane began, many people reported on his obvious affection towards her.
-For instance, Élisabeth Louise Vigée-LeBrun, a prominent painter, wrote in her memoirs that Lafayette visited her studio, “just to see the portrait that I was making of the pretty Madame de Simiane, to whom, it was said, he was paying court.”
+For instance, Élisabeth Louise Vigée-LeBrun, a prominent painter, who painted the queen and the Princesse de Lamballe, wrote in her memoirs that Lafayette visited her studio, “just to see the portrait that I was making of the pretty Madame de Simiane, to whom, it was said, he was paying court.”

-One historian noted that Lafayette described Diane using such “adjectives [as] jolie, aimable, attachant, noble, sincère.”
-Besides being pretty, lovable, endearing, noble, and sincere, Diane was also said to be an educated woman who loved to read.
+One historian noted that Lafayette described Diane using such “adjectives [as] jolie, aimable, attachant, noble, sincère.“ Besides being pretty, lovable, endearing, noble, and sincere, Diane was also said to be an educated woman who loved to read.
 The books she read were the types of books that other gentlewomen of this time period read.
 Among some of her favorite books were French translations of English fiction and historical novels, with most of these books ranging in date from the late 18th century to the early 19th century.
-One particular English writer that Diane read was Sir Walter Scott.
+One particular English writer that Diane read was Sir Walter Scott, which one person noted:

-After the death of her husband, Diane never remarried and her relationship with Lafayette eventually cooled partly because she was more conservative in her political views than Lafayette.
-However, a sincere friendship remained between the two lasting until the day Lafayette died in 1834.
-One person who commented on their relationship wrote:
+After the death of her husband, she never remarried and the relationship between Lafayette and Diane of Simiane cooled partly because she was more conservative in her political views than Lafayette.
+However, a sincere friendship remained between the two and lasted until the day Lafayette died in 1834.
+One comment about their relationship stated: